 The guilt trips and torment imposed by the La Leche League have seemingly no end.
 To make matters more emotionally difficult for women who can't or don't want to breast-feed, Badinter reports: The husband, a doctor, of one of the League's founders had this to say: "A woman who bottle-feeds is handicapped.
 She may turn out to be a pretty good mother, but she could have been a lot better mother if she had breastfed."

 I am not arguing the merits of breast-feeding; they are many and valid.
 But a society led by the La Leche League's influence since 1956 has made those who don't breast-feed live with enormous guilt and needlessly question their value as mothers.
 There is an entire generation of bottle-fed babies who are just fine.
 A minority of researchers, Elisabeth Badinter points out, are finding that "the advantages of breast-feeding in developed countries have been exaggerated...that formula is constantly being improved to reproduce the advantages of breast milk."

 Please acknowledge and accept women who can't or choose not to breast-feed; they are not social outcasts.
 They, too, bond with their babies and become excellent mothers.
 Give them your understanding and support.

 For more information, read: Elisabeth Badinter's article, "The Tyranny of Breast-Feeding: New mothers vs. La Leche League."
 Harper's, March 2012.

-Note: Elisabeth Badinter's new book, The Conflict: How Modern Motherhood Undermines the Status of Women (Henry Holt) will be published in April.
+Note: Elisabeth Badinter's book, The Conflict: How Modern Motherhood Undermines the Status of Women (Henry Holt).

 Jordan, P. L., & Wall, R. Supporting the father when an infant is breastfed.
 Journal of Human Lactation, 1993 9(1), 31-4.& 9(4), 221.